BestReviews is reader-supported and may earn an affiliate commission. Details

 Traditional-looking Christmas stockings and a solid deal.
 You get a 12-pack of 15-inch red stockings with the traditional white trim cuffs.
 A great deal for groups and larger families.

 The felt material is somewhat thin, and an occasional stocking is a bit misshapen.

 Features rugged material and tactical design that's ideal for members of the military, outdoor enthusiasts, and law enforcement.
-Comes with two U.S. flag patches.
-Available in choice of five styles.
+Interior has a waterproof coating.
+Comes with a U.S. flag patch.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.